Agriculture

 Major Jute Producing States in India

-West Bengal is the leading producer of Jute in India and contributes 80% to the total jute production.
+In India, West Bengal is the leading producer of Jute, accounting for 80.97% of total jute production.
 The major Jute Producing States in India are:

 States